 The pelvic muscles form circular sphincters to control the passage of substances through each of these passages, namely, the urethral sphincter and the anal sphincter.
-Thus continence is an important function of the pelvic floor.
+Thus, continence is an important function of the pelvic floor.

-When the pelvic floor contracts, the organs it supports are lifted higher, and the passages are squeezed shut.
+When the pelvic floor contracts, the organs it supports are lifted higher and the passages are squeezed shut.
 When it relaxes, on the other hand, the muscular sheet descends and the orifices are opened.

 Importance of the pelvic floor

-In the ideal situation, the changes in the pressure inside the abdomen that happen, for instance, during a cough, sneeze or lifting something heavy, are automatically regulated between the abdominal, back and pelvic floor muscles.
-As the pressure rises, they contract to support the spine and the abdominal organs from being displaced, and the body performs the action smoothly.
+In the ideal situation, the changes in the pressure inside the abdomen that happen, for instance, during a cough, sneeze, or lifting something heavy, are automatically regulated between the abdominal, back, and pelvic floor muscles.
+As the pressure rises, these muscles contract to support the spine and the abdominal organs from being displaced, thereby allowing the body to perform actions smoothly.

-However, weakening of the core muscles leads to alteration of this rhythm.
+However, the weakening of the core muscles leads to alterations of this rhythm.
 For instance, when the pelvic floor muscles are damaged, increases in intra-abdominal pressure push down the weak pelvic floor, causing the pelvic organs to descend lower.
 If this lasts a long time, the pelvic organs permanently change their position, which is called pelvic organ prolapse.
 Symptoms of this may range from stress incontinence to actual descent of the uterus through the vaginal opening.

 The pelvic floor itself is not visible from the outside; however, it can be trained by conscious exercise.
 When the levator plate is weak, the pelvic organs sag and may slip through the enlarged urogenital hiatus.